fjvallarino/monomer/tasks.md

   - Add containerGetActiveStyle
     - Review handleSizeReqChange
   - Rethink containerStyleOnMerge (it should really be containerStyleOnEvent and yes we need it)
+    - Removed, no longer needed (performance issue gone with removal of getSizeReq)
+  - Listview is not properly changing styles
+    - Label needs to rebuild its glyphs if style/renderArea changes

 - Pending
   - Add header in all files, indicating license and documenting what the module does